KestronProgramming/StewbotLLMAgent/README.md

-A project to revive the LLM responses in [Stewbot](https://github.com/KestronProgramming/Stewbot) by running self-hosted LLM agents on multiple servesr with GPUs.
+A project to revive the LLM responses in [Stewbot](https://github.com/KestronProgramming/Stewbot) by running self-hosted LLM agents on multiple servers with GPUs.

 ---